JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 Includes Various scripts and additions that have been developed by many coders helping the community [Hydrogenaudio Foobar2000 Forum](https://hydrogenaudio.org/index.php?board=28.0)<br>
 Removed Jscript panel 3 as its not supported anymore, implemented my own CD spinner script, Volume Knob, and Artwork Blur panel, ye the CD spinner is a bit dark but hey it works, will look into it.<br><br>

-Threres no cd masking as yet so if you CD image has no transparency it will show, option to show just the disc, my panels have right click options.<br><br>
+Threres no cd masking as yet so if your CD image has no transparency it will show, option to show just the disc, my panels have right click options.<br><br>

 Thx to these mod/script makers.